sagarbmistry/registration-form-validation/README.md

 logo

-Congratulation "<<Full Name>>" your information is saved with us, same details are mailed to your personal email id i.e "<<Email Address>>"
+Congratulation "{Full Name}" your information is saved with us, same details are mailed to your personal email id i.e "{Email Address}"

 ## Live Application URL